simpleinjector/Documentation/source/aspnetintegration.rst

             this.userService = userService;
         }

-        public async Task Invoke(HttpContext context, Func<Task> next) {
+        public async Task InvokeAsync(HttpContext context, RequestDelegate next) {
             // Do something before
-            await next();
+            await next(context);
             // Do something after
         }
     }

 Notice how the `CustomMiddleware` class contains dependencies.
-Because of this, the `CustomMiddleware` class is resolved from Simple Injector on each request.
+When the middleware is added to the pipeline using the previously shown `UseMiddleware` overload, it will be resolved from Simple Injector on each request, and its dependencies will be injected.

-In contrast to what the official ASP.NET Core documentation `advises <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware#writing-middleware>`_, the `RequestDelegate` or `Func<Task> next` delegate can best be passed in using **Method Injection** (through the `Invoke` method), instead of by using Constructor Injection.
-Reason for this is that this delegate is runtime data and runtime data should `not be passed in through the constructor <https://www.cuttingedge.it/blogs/steven/pivot/entry.php?id=99>`_.
-Moving it to the `Invoke` method makes it possible to reliably verify the application's DI configuration and it simplifies your configuration.

 .. _cross-wiring: